tv2-oss/bifrost-gateway-controller/doc/extended-configuration-w-policy-attachments.md

 Kubernetes resources such as namespaces.
 For our purpose, the challenges are:

-- Keep the role-based model intact while ensuring we cover usecases ranging from environment global settings under infrastructure provider control to Gateway specific settings under user/tenant control.
+- Keep the role-based model intact while ensuring we cover use-cases ranging from environment global settings under infrastructure provider control to Gateway specific settings under user/tenant control.